Asymptotic Breakdown Point Analysis for a General Class of Minimum Divergence Estimators: Empirical studies

+with respect to the unknown parameter $t$.
+Then, we visualize how the estimate is changing as the contaminating proportion $\epsilon$ increases.

+In the first experiment, we choose $t_0 = 5$ and in the second experiment, we choose $t_0 = 10^{-3}$, to demonstrate two contrasting types of contamination possible.
+The resulting estimates are depicted in Figure~\ref{fig:gamma-bp}.
+As seen from the figure, the resulting MDPDE remains very close to the true value of $1$ in both cases for moderately high values of $\alpha$.
+In comparison, for $\alpha = 0$, the resulting estimator (i.e., the MLE) breaks down at $\epsilon = 0$, as expected by its non-robust behaviour.

-\subsection{Binomial Model}
+\subsection{Binomial model}

-Here we consider an example from~\cite{basu2011statistical}.
+Here we consider an example from~\cite{basu2011statistical}, for which we empirically demonstrate the breakdown point of the minimum S-divergence estimator.
 Let the model family of distributions be a binomial distribution with size parameter $12$ and unknown success probability $\theta \in [0, 1]$.
 We assume that the true value of $\theta$ is $0.5$ which is the target quantity to estimate.
 Clearly, this discrete setup does not naturally come under the paradigm of minimum S-divergence estimation which assumes the existence of the densities for the model distribution.
-Additionally, the Assumption~\ref{assum:BP-0} and~\ref{assum:BP-1} do not hold for any choice of the contaminating distribution which has bounded support in $[0, 12]$.
+Additionally, the Assumptions~\ref{assum:bp-f-sig-km} and~\ref{assum:bp-f-sig-g} do not hold for any choice of the contaminating distribution which has bounded support in $[0, 12]$.
 Despite this, we can still obtain an estimator analogous to the MSDE by minimizing a discretized version of S-divergence, where we replace the densities with corresponding probability mass functions.
-To satisfy the asymptotic singularity as required by Assumption~\ref{assum:BP-0} and~\ref{assum:BP-1}, we may consider the contaminating distribution as the Dirac delta distribution at $12$.
+To satisfy the asymptotic singularity as required by Assumptions~\ref{assum:bp-f-sig-km} and~\ref{assum:bp-f-sig-g} as much as possible, we may consider the contaminating distribution as the Dirac delta distribution at $12$.
 This also yields the maximum effect of contamination possible in this discrete setup.
 Therefore, we denote

-as the contaminated probability mass function (pmf) at level $\epsilon \in [0, 1]$ from which the samples are assumed to be generated.
+as the contaminated probability mass function (PMF) at level $\epsilon \in [0, 1]$ from which the samples are assumed to be generated.
 Here, $\delta_{12}(x)$ is identically equal to $0$ for all $x \in \{0, 1, \dots 11\}$ but at $x = 12$, it is equal to $1$.
-Now, in view of~\eqref{eqn:s-divergence-1}, the definition of the S-divergence can be readily extended to measure the statistical discrepancy between two probability mass functions in discrete setup, and hence the MSD functional for this particular setup can be written as
+Now, the definition of the S-divergence can be readily extended to measure the statistical discrepancy between two probability mass functions in a discrete setup, and hence the MSD functional for this particular setup can be written as

 where $g_{\epsilon}(x)$ is as defined in~\eqref{eqn:g-eps-bp} and $f_{\theta}(x)$ is the probability mass function of the binomial distribution with size parameter $12$ and success probability $\theta$ evaluated at $x$.